Skip to main content

 "Use execute_terminal_command to run 'dir C:\ProcessedFiles\ /B > C:\file_list.txt'

 to create a list of processed files.
-Then use mark_file_for_export to mark
+Then use mark_file_for_export to export

 With Screenshots